Suzi Gage

 Suzanne H. Gage is a British psychologist and epidemiologist who is interested in the nature of associations between lifestyle behaviours and mental health.
-She is a senior lecturer at the University of Liverpool and has a popular science podcast and accompanying book, Say Why to Drugs, which explores substance use.
+She is a senior lecturer at the University of Liverpool and has a science podcast and accompanying book, Say Why to Drugs, which explores substance use.

 Education

-Suzi Gage is from Missenden, Buckinghamshire, where she completed GCE Advanced Levels in Maths, Biology, Music and English at Dr Challoner's High School.
+Gage is from Missenden, Buckinghamshire, where she completed GCE Advanced Levels in Maths, Biology, Music and English at Dr Challoner's High School.
 She received her Bachelor of Science degree in Psychology in 2004 and Master of Science degree in cognitive neuropsychology from University College London in 2005.
 Prior to her PhD, Gage concentrated on language, specifically the impact of early language learning on later ability.
-Her PhD used the Avon Longitudinal Study of Parents and Children to investigate associations between adolescent tobacco and cannabis use, which she completed at the University of Bristol in 2014.
+Her PhD, which she completed at the University of Bristol in 2014, used the Avon Longitudinal Study of Parents and Children to investigate associations of adolescent tobacco and cannabis use with mental health.

 Career and research

 After her PhD, Gage remained in Bristol as a postdoctoral researcher in Marcus Munafo's Integrative Epidemiology Unit investigating causality in the associations between lifestyle behaviours and mental health outcomes.
 Here Gage taught a short course "Appraising Epidemiological Studies" and delivered lectures on Science Communication to MSc psychologists.
 Whilst at Bristol, she became a prominent voice in the public debate about recreational drug use.
+Suzi Gage was also keyboardist and vocalist in the Bristol-based band You & the Atom Bomb who released Shake Shake Hello!?
+(2006) and The Spirit of Things (2007) before disbanding.

 Gage joined the University of Liverpool as a lecturer in 2017.
 She is a member of the Society for the Study of Addiction.
 She is Social Media Editor for the journal Addiction.
 In 2019 Gage was promoted to senior lecturer.